bioinf-jku/TTUR/README.md

 be added soon.

 #### FID_example_batched.py
-Example code to show the usage of the batched version of the FID implementation.
+Example code to show the usage of the batched version of the FID implementation on the CelebA dataset.

 #### FID_example_unbatched.py
-Example code to show the usage of the unbatched version of the FID implementaion.
+Example code to show the usage of the unbatched version of the FID implementaion on the CelebA dataset.

 #### data_container.py
 Containes a helper class for data handling.